 Likelihood you will get an offer is up 10% over the benchmark average.

-Transactions are reaching record levels in 2015 as brokers reported the highest number of businesses changing hands since BizBuySell started tracking data in 2007.
-Closings are up 55 percent over 2010 to 2012.
+Transactions are reaching record levels in 2021 as brokers reported the highest number of businesses changing hands since BizBuySell started tracking data in 2007.
+Closings are up 55 percent over prior years.
 Much of this growth can be credited to Baby Boomers who are reaching retirement age and ready to pass the torch on their life's work.
 In fact, in a recent survey of business brokers, 78 percent of brokers attributed at least a quarter of their last 12 months closed transactions to Baby Boomer sellers.

 Optimism of both Buyers & Lenders is as high as it has been in years making this a great time to sell.

 Other Trends include higher offers for companies with management teams in place, with reoccurring revenue, in growing industries, where there is obvious upside potential and the highest multiples go to the companies with the highest revenues and profits.

 At Sunbelt Business Brokers and M&A Advisors closings are up significantly over last year and average sale prices are up, driven by higher multiples, better financing and companies with strong earnings.
 There is no perfect time to sell, but the conditions are very favorable right now.
 The Las Vegas office in particular is owned by one of the largest independent business brokerage firms in the country.
 We have direct access to buyers, acquisition professionals and a staff of others that can help seek out additional buyers specific to your industry.
 In addition, we have access to in house counsel and have strategic partnerships with private equity groups, lenders, mezzanine financing firms, tax professionals and M & A attorneys - all who are experts in business transactions.
 If you are thinking about selling, now is the time to consult with Sunbelt Business Brokers, to be educated on what you can do to maximize your selling price and to help plan for an exit when the time is right for you.